 This video is a brief introduction to the SOC101 research project and how the library can help with your research.
-At the time of recording the college campus was closed and I say I am not available in person, but that is not longer the case.

 Complete project instructions are available in your course shell in BrightSpace